- Sturdy aluminum monorail that keeps it steady and stable on the floor

 Once you’re done, you can then fill up the WaterRower GX with municipal water.
 Keep in mind, you need to use municipal water because it has anti-bacterial treatments and treatments that prevent the growth of algae.
 Again, make sure you don’t fill the tank over level 19 if you don’t want to damage it and void your warranty.

 Your shipment will include a plastic siphon pump that you can use to fill the tank with water or drain it.
-Some people think the pump is a little cheap, and it takes quite a lot of time to move the water in and out of the tank using this method.
+Some people think the pump is a little cheap, plus it takes quite a lot of time move the water in and out of the tank using this method.
 WaterRower also offers an electric pump that you can buy for an additional $150, but since you won’t be filling and draining your tank so often, we don’t recommend it.

 To store the WaterRower GX, you simply have to lift the monorail from the back of the machine and use the momentum to pull it upright.
 You can then roll it forward or back to the place where you want it to go.

 At around 98 lbs., the WaterRower GX is lighter and more compact than other WaterRower models, making it easier to store.
-It also takes up less storage space, having only the same requirements as a kitchen stool.
+It also takes up less storage space, having only the same requirements as a small kitchen stool.

 WaterRower GX Maintenance